-The Comox Lake Campground Park is a jewel of a site.
+The Comox Lake Campground Park on Vancouver Island is a jewel of a site.
 It has beautiful sandy beaches, a swimming float. boat launch. dock and a great concession shop where you can pick up needed items that you left at home.

 There are 18 sites that are serviced with water and power, these are located around a parking lot, making it easy to park your RV into your site.
 There are 41 un-serviced sites that are set back into the forest, a few of these are walk-in sites that are surrounded by old-growth forests.
 This campground is located in a rain-forest and is right on the shores of Comox lake.

 The Cumberland Lake Wilderness Society has taken over the running of this campground.
 They are a nonprofit society.
 They are offering a variety of outdoor wilderness-based programming that is available to not just the campground tenants but most are open for any who are interested in the programming.